janekb04/glfwpp/README.md

 target_link_libraries(myExecutable PRIVATE GLFWPP)
 ```

-Now you just have to include `glfwpp.h` and you're ready to go:
+Now, you just have to include `glfwpp.h` and you're ready to go:

 ```cpp
 #include <glfwpp/glfwpp.h>